redis/docs/content/operate/kubernetes/deployment/helm.md

 1. View configurable values with `helm show values redis/redis-enterprise-operator --version <release-name>`.

+1. Create a YAML file containing the configuration values you want to set.
-2. Create a YAML file with the values you wish to configure.
+1. Create a YAML file to specify the values you want to configure.

-3. Install the chart with the `--values` option.
+1. Install the chart with the `--values` option.

     ```sh
     helm install <operator-name> redis-enterprise-helm/redis-enterprise-operator \
         -- version <release-name> \
         -- namespace <namespace-name> \
-        -- create-namespace
+        -- create-namespace \
         -- values <path-to-values-file>
     ```

 ### Install and override specific default values

 ## Uninstall